Non-Hodgkin Lymphoma: The Basics

 Diagnosis of NHL

-When your healthcare provider suspects NHL, they will perform a complete health history and physical exam.
-A biopsy will be done of the enlarged lymph node, removing some cells or the entire lymph node.
+When your provider thinks you have NHL, they will do a complete health history and physical exam.
+A biopsy of the enlarged lymph node will be done.
 This biopsy will help determine the type of NHL.

 - Blood tests.